virtuoushub/threaditjs/examples/ember/README.md

 # Performance

 Under no circumstance can you claim to care about mobile performance and use Ember.
-On my Samsung Galaxy S3, there's an automatic 1.3 second penalty between page load and before the user sees anything under the **best case** with successful cache hits.

-600 ms to **parse** ember.min.js and jquery, and 700 ms for the initialization.
+On my Samsung Galaxy S3, there's an automatic 1.3 second penalty between page load and before the user sees anything under the **best case** (with successful cache hits): 600 ms to **parse** ember.min.js and jquery.min.js, and 700 ms for the initialization.

-You can run these tests yourself!
-Go [here](http://ember.threaditjs.com/depload.html) to see how long it takes for dependencies to load on your machine.
-Note how the first hit is expensive and shows
+You can run these tests yourself: go [here](http://ember.threaditjs.com/depload.html) to see how long it takes for dependencies to load on your machine.
+Note how the first visit is expensive; subsequent visits will use the cache.

 And check the console in the [Ember implementation](http://ember.threaditjs.com) to see setup time.
 (On Android you can put about:debug into the address bar to access the console.)